 A Shinrin-yoku walk’s objective is to give participants an opportunity to slow down, appreciate things that can only be seen or heard when one is moving slowly, and take a break from the stress of their daily lives.

-What are the benefits of forest bathing?
+What are the forest bathing health benefits?

 - Stress (and a bunch of the things stress causes)